 How to Pass the LEED Green Associate Exam

-We recommend that you go ahead and sign up for your exam and pick a date 2-3 months out because it is great motivation for studying.
+We recommend that you sign up for your exam and pick a date 2-3 months out because it is great motivation for studying.
 Deadlines help fight against procrastination!
+Or purchase study materials first and when you are ready, sign up for the test.
+Whatever you think will work best for you!

 If you or your company is a USGBC member, be sure to note that when creating your USGBC account (for a $50 discount).
 It’s easy to do.
 Just go to www.usgbc.org and create an account or login to your existing account.
 Then, fill out your profile and what company you work for.
-You need an USGBC account to register for your exam.
+You need a USGBC account to register for your exam.

 Then, from the USGBC’s website click “Credential” and “Register for Exam”.
 If you’re a student be sure to check that box when registering, and you test for only $100.
-USGBC memebers test for $200 and non-members can take the test for $250.
+USGBC members test for $200 and non-members can take the test for $250.
 You can retake your exam, but if you fail 3 times in-a-row then you have to wait 6 months before you can try again (don’t worry, if you use our study tools for this exam you will pass on the first try).

 Next, pay your exam fee and save the code that you get somewhere handy.
 You’ll then go to www.prometric.com and use that code to pick your test day, time, and location.
 You can test anytime within 12 months of when you register.
 Prometric testing centers are computer labs, and there are usually several in each major city.
 If you’re in an area where there is no Prometric testing center, you can contact the USGBC for alternative testing methods.

 STEP 2 – Study

 The LEED Green Associate is a closed-book exam.
 You have 2-hours to take 100 multiple-choice questions.
-You may see a few pick two or pick three questions, but most are multiple choice.
 You are tested over LEED v4 and all the LEED v4 Rating Systems.
 Questions on your LEED Green Associate exam come from these knowledge domains:

 - Location and Transportation (7 Questions)